SoftUni/Programming-Basics-Book-JS-EN/chapter-08-exam-preparation.md

 ## Problems with Nested Loops

 **The last** (sixth) problem of the "Programming Basics" Practical Exam requires using of **several nested loops and more complex logic inside them**.
-The problems examine participants' ability to think in an algorithmic way and to solve non-trivial coding problems that require nested loops.
+The problems examine participants' ability to think algorithmically and to solve non-trivial coding problems that require nested loops.
 Here are some examples of exam problems.

 ### Problem: Increasing 4 Numbers